Welsh phonology: Stress and pitch

-Note also how adding a syllable to ysgrifennydd to form ysgrifenyddes changes the pronunciation of the second y.
+Adding a syllable to ysgrifennydd to form ysgrifenyddes changes the pronunciation of the second y.
 This is because the pronunciation of y depends on whether or not it is in the final syllable.

+Compound nouns are usually accented on the penultimate like other words, e.g. gwínllan 'vineyard', ánnoeth 'unwise'.
+In some cases, however, they are pronounced as if they were two separate words, with a secondary accent on the first part and the primary accent on the second part, e.g. cyn-faer /[ˌkɨnˈvaɨr]/ 'ex-mayor'.
+Under this secondary accent, the vowel spelled y has the sound /[ɨ]/, as usual in final syllables, and long vowels can be preserved, as in the place name Casnewydd /[ˌkaːsˈnewɨð]/ or /[ˌkasˈnewɨð]/ 'Newport'.

-Stress on penultimate syllables is characterised by a low pitch, which is followed by a high pitch on the (unstressed) word-final syllable.
-In words where stress is on the final syllable, that syllable also bears the high pitch.
-This high pitch is a remnant of the high-pitched word-final stress of early Old Welsh (derived from original penultimate stress in Common Brittonic by the loss of final syllables); the stress shift from final to penultimate occurred in the Old Welsh period without affecting the overall pitch of the word.
+In many accents, stress on penultimate syllables is characterised by a low pitch, which is followed by a high pitch falling to a low pitch on the (unstressed) word-final syllable; but in stressed monosyllables and in polysyllabic words where stress is on the final syllable, that syllable also bears the high pitch.
+This high pitch is thought to be a remnant of the high-pitched word-final accent of early Old Welsh (derived from original penultimate stress in Common Brittonic by the loss of final syllables); the stress shift from final to penultimate occurred in the Old Welsh period without affecting the overall pitch of the word.
+The date of the shift in stress from the final to the penultimate syllable is dated differently by various scholars, for example 11th century (Jackson, 1953) or 9th century (Watkins, 1972).